Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Fixed talk action that had 0 max length in character
 - Fixed text/math sometimes not recognizing float/string char var.
 - Fixed the Feat selector missing a scroll bar

+`0.6.11`
+- Fixed talk text field not saving its content
+- Fixed quest duplication not copying the start module
+- Fixed NPC not respawning after being captured